-Our audit procedures were determined in the context of our audit of the financial statements as a whole.
-Our observations in respect of going concern, fraud and non-compliance with laws and regulations and the key audit matters should be viewed in that context and not as separate opinions or conclusions.
+We designed our audit procedures in the context of our audit of the financial statements as a whole and in forming our opinion thereon.
+The information in respect of going concern, fraud and noncompliance with laws and regulations and the key audit matters was addressed in this context and we do not provide a separate opinion or conclusion on these matters.